deis/workflow/src/quickstart/deploy-an-app.md

-## Determine your host and hostname values
+## Determine Your Host and Hostname Values

 For the rest of this example we will refer to a special variables called `$hostname`.
 Please choose one of the two methods for building your `$hostname`.

 #### Option 1: Standard Installation

-For a standard installation you can build the hostname using public IP address and a wildcard DNS solution.
-Instead of setting up DNS records, this example will use `nip.io`.
+For a standard installation that includes deis-router, you can calculate the hostname value using its public IP address and a wildcard DNS record.

 If your router IP is `1.1.1.1`, its `$hostname` will be `1.1.1.1.nip.io`.
 You can find your IP address by running: